NaverCloudTrustServices/PolicyDocument/docs/cpcps_1.0.5.md

 |-------------|-----------------------------------------|------------------------------|
 | `notBefore` | One day prior to the time of signing   | The time of signing          |
 | `notAfter`  | 2922 days (approx. 8 years)           | 9132 days (approx. 25 years) |
+Note: This restriction applies even in the event of generating a new Root CA Certificate for an existing subject and subjectPublicKeyInfo (e.g. reissuance).
+The new CA Certificate MUST conform to these rules.

 ### 7.1.2.1.2 *Root CA Extensions*